projectcomet64/m64mm-docs/docs/ui/overview.rst

             * **"Replace this animation..."**

                 The animation in-game to be replaced.

+                You can search for an animation by writing part of its name, then pressing Right or opening the drop-down.

             * **"With this animation..."**

                 The animation in-game to replace with.

+                You can search for an animation by writing part of its name, then pressing Right or opening the drop-down.

             * **Apply**

                 Applies the currently shown animation swap.

+            * **Auto Apply**

+                Makes it so every change you do immediately reflects in the game.

+                .. warning:: This may bug out some states temporarily.

             * **Reset**